DIPlib/diplib/src/documentation/viewer.md

 ## Introduction

 *DIPlib* includes an OpenGL-based image viewer to help in the visualization of intermediate results.
 Its main purpose is as a debugging tool.
+It existis in its own library, which must be linked separately if used.
 The viewer contains two main classes

 1. ImageViewer, to visualize 2d 8-bit RGB images